cimbul/tartan-os/doc/external-specs/README.md

 a convenient place to store them.
 Other than this README, nothing here will be checked into Git, because many of these documents don't allow free (libre) redistribution.

+**See also**: LLVM's [Architecture & Platform Information for Compiler Writers](https://llvm.org/docs/CompilerWriterInfo.html), which covers much of the same ground.

 ## Processor manuals